HousewareHQ/data-engineering-octernship/README.md

 ### Task instructions

 You have been given a task to segment the user audience for a fictional online service called "DuckMart".
-Your task is to design and implement a data pipeline, create a database schema, load data into the data warehouse, and write a set of queries to segment the user audience based on user attributes, user events, and metrics.
+You have to design and implement a backend service that allows for segmenting the user audience based on user attributes and user events.

-Data Pipeline: The following are the requirements for the data pipeline:

-- Data sources: You will have access to three data sources - User Attributes, User Events, and Metrics.
-You can assume that data is stored in JSON format and has been collected using various data collection tools.
+As part of this activity, you'll have to do the following
-- Data collection: You are required to create dummy data using tools like Mockaroo
+- Dummy data generation: Create dummy data using tools like Mockaroo
-- Data transformation: You are required to write a Python script to transform the data from the CSV files into a format suitable for loading into the database.
+- Data transformation: Write a Python script to transform the data from the CSV files into a format suitable for loading into the database.
-- Data loading: You are required to load the transformed data into the database using DuckDB.
+- Data loading: You are required to load the transformed data into Postres

 Database Schema: The following are the requirements for the database schema:

 - User Attributes: User ID, Name, Age, Gender, Location, Signup Date, Subscription Plan, Device Type.
 - User Events: User ID, Event Name, Timestamp.
-- Metrics: User ID, Metric Name, Metric Value.

 A few examples of events are "PURCHASE_MADE" or "ADDED_TO_CART".
-A few examples of metrics are "Total Signups for a User", "Total Revenue by User".

 Query Requirements: The following are the requirements for the queries:

-- Segment users by age groups: Create age groups of users such as 18-24, 25-34, 35-44, and so on.
-Count the number of users in each age group and show the percentage of users in each group.
+- Segment users by age groups: Create a segment of users in the age range 25-34 years and list out the user IDs of all such users.
 - Segment users by location and events: Create a segment of users whose location="California" and have logged in to the product at least once(event_name='LOGIN') and list out the User IDs of all such users.

-You are then required to write out the pseudo-code for a backend API endpoint that can scale to any kind of "Segmentation usecase" like the two examples mentioned above.
-Building on top of the mentioned data schema(Users, Events, Metrics), the consumer of this API should be able to specify the segmentation criteria in a JSON-like format and the backend API should be able to convert it into the relevant SQL.
+You are then required to write out a backend API endpoint that can scale to any kind of "Segmentation usecase" like the two examples mentioned above.
+Building on top of the mentioned data schema(Users, Events), the consumer of this API should be able to specify the segmentation criteria in a JSON-like format and the backend API should be able to convert it into the relevant SQL.
 Please specify what the spec for the JSON-like payload looks like.

 ### Task Expectations

 You will be evaluated based on the following criteria:
 - Correctness and completeness of the implementation.
-- The pseudocode & JSON spec that powers the "Segmentation API"
+- The JSON spec that powers the "Segmentation API"
 - Performance and scalability of the implementation.
 - Quality of the SQL queries and their optimization.
 - Quality of the code and documentation.